ImAKappa/pftp/docs/index.md

 It can save you time ⏳ and money 💵, it can make your resume stand out 💪, it's a great hobby to share with people 🫂, and it will improve the way you think and problem-solve 🧠.

 There are a lot of guides on learning Python.
 Some are really good, most are ok.
-Too many of them assume you know a thing or two about programming.
+Too many of them assume you know a thing or two about programming already.
 Too few authors actually remember what it is like to not know how to program.
 I don't claim my guide is the best place to learn to program with Python, but I am quite confident that it's a good place to start.